paulaasoriano2/lab2-web-server-paulaasoriano2/REPORT.md

 The several changes which have been made in this proyect are described in this section.

 ### 1.1.
 Customize the Whitelabel Error Page
 The default Spring Boot Whitelabel Error Page was replaced with a custom, responsive template named `error.html`, implemented with Thymeleaf.
 The HTML and CSS design of this page was created by ChatGPT in order to speed up the process of design and stored in the `src/main/resources/templates` directory so that Spring Boot automatically serves it when a non-existent route is requested.

 A Kotlin test validates the implementation by sending a request to the invalid URL: `http://localhost:$port`, confirming a 404 status and checking that the response contains the distinctive title and header of the new page.

-To validate this behavior, a Kotlin integration test named `in case of error it returns the error page created` was generated using Spring Boot’s testing framework.
-The test starts the application on a random port, sends an HTTP GET request to a path that does not exist, and includes an `Accept: text/html` header to request an HTML response.
+This Integration Test is called `in case of error it returns the error page created` and was generated using Spring Boot’s testing framework.
+The test starts the application, sends an HTTP GET request to a path that does not exist, and includes an `Accept: text/html` header to request an HTML response.
 It then asserts that the returned status is 404 Not Found, that the Content-Type begins with `text/html`, and that the body of the response contains the custom `<title>` and `<h1>` elements defined in `error.html`, ensuring the Thymeleaf template is correctly rendered.

 ### 1.2.
 Implement `/time` endpoint
 It consists on a simple Spring Boot web service written in Kotlin that provides the current date and time.
 A data class (TimeDTO) represents the time information, while a service layer (TimeService) implements a TimeProvider interface to supply the current LocalDateTime.
-A REST controller exposes the endpoint /time, returning the time data as JSON.
+A REST controller exposes the endpoint `/time`, returning the time data as JSON.
 The test implemented is named `time returns current time` and uses TestRestTemplate to verify that the `/time` endpoint returns a successful HTTP response with a JSON body containing the time field.